w3f/polkadot-wiki/docs/general/faq.md

 modest number of validators is estimated to start.
 Upon later improvements, such as implementing signature aggregation for finalization messages, the number of validators could reasonably scale up.
 However, increasing validators above one thousand remains a goal for later iterations of Polkadot.

-It is also worth mentioning that one thousand validators is more than the number of validators of similar PoS chains with comparable levels of economic security as Polkadot.
-The closest contenders are operating with around 150 validators.

 Additionally, other projects sometimes have a different definition of _validator_ that approximates more closely to remote signing keys without the full operation of a validating node.
 On Polkadot,